 School:Psychology and Sport Science

-Henry's background is in Sport Science, where he completed his MSc in Sports & Exercise Sciences.
-Following this, he worked at Addenbrookes hospital in the area of Epidemiology for the University of Cambridge (UoC).
-His role was aiding the management of projects and dealing with robotics and automated machinery to aid the completion of lab based research projects for the Medical Research Council (MRC) and University of Cambridge.
+Henry's background is in Sport Sciences, where he completed his MSc in Sports & Exercise Sciences.
+Following this, he worked at Addenbrookes hospital’s Institute of Metabolic Science (IMS), in Epidemiology for the University of Cambridge (UoC).
+His role was aiding the management of projects and dealing with robotics, laboratory work and external companies, to support the completion of laboratory-based research projects for the Medical Research Council (MRC) and the University of Cambridge.
 Henry has also achieved the Higher Education Academy (HEA) Associate Fellows and has become a Mentor and Associate Lecturer in Exercise Physiology and Nutrition for the School of Psychology and Sports Science, here at ARU.

 The physiological and metabolic responses to exercise training based on genotype.